-Any person may make a report, including anonymously, of conduct prohibited under the SVSH Policy ("Prohibited Conduct") to the Title IX Office.
+Any person may make a report, including anonymously, of Prohibited Conduct to the Title IX Office.
 The Title IX Office is responsible for receiving and responding to reports of Prohibited Conduct.

 A person may also make a report to a Responsible Employee as defined by the SVSH Policy.
 The SVSH Policy requires a Responsible Employee who becomes aware of an incident of Prohibited Conduct to report it to the University by contacting their location's Title IX Officer or designee.